hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 The majority of these essential functions can be performed effortlessly and with great efficiency using the HPE GreenLake PowerShell library.

-PowerShell offers numerous benefits, such as flexibility and ease of learning, and, with this new library, you can significantly boost your productivity and be agile while reducing the risk of manual errors.
+PowerShell offers numerous benefits, such as flexibility and ease of learning, and with this new library, you can significantly boost your productivity and be agile while reducing the risk of manual errors.
 Most, if not all, of the HPE GreenLake tasks can be automated in a smarter way through its use, making it a must-have tool for any IT automation engineer or DevOps personnel.

 # Introduction to the HPE GreenLake PowerShell library